Mané de la Parra

-Mane de la Parra, also known as Mane, (born Manuel de la Parra Borja; December 23, 1982 in Mexico City, Mexico) is a Mexican singer and actor.
+Mane de la Parra, also known as Mane, (born Manelick de la Parra Borja; December 23, 1982 in Mexico City, Mexico) is a Mexican singer and actor.

 Biography

 De la Parra is the grandson of Mexican writer Yolanda Vargas Dulché.
 He studied at Berklee College of Music in Boston.
 He further took classes in flamenco guitar in Barcelona with Manuel Granados.